LawleyFall2017/230-fall2017/Schedule.md

   - [W3Schools Javascript Tutorial](https://www.w3schools.com/js/default.asp): Do the first 14 pages (JS HOME through JS Objects)
   - [W3Schools Javascript HTML DOM Tutorial](https://www.w3schools.com/js/js_htmldom.asp): Do the first six pages (DOM Intro through DOM CSS)

-- **[Thursday Exercise](weekly_materials/week9/jsBasicExercise.md)**: You'll be creating two web pages, one that uses JavaScript to modifies properties of elements on the page, and one that displays calculations based on user input.
+- **[Thursday Exercise](weekly_materials/week9/jsBasicExercise.md)** : A basic Javascript exercise in which you'll provide interactive elements to change page appearance, and do basic mathematical calculations.

 ## <a name="week10">Week 10</a> (Oct 31/Nov 2): Javascript for Interactivity
 This week is a continuation of basic Javascript programming, with a focus on HTML events and event listeners, as well as the interaction between Javascript and CSS.

-- **[Tuesday Exercise](weekly_materials/week10/week10tuesday.md)**: You'll use some new JavaScript functions to create a currency calculator.
+- **[Tuesday Exercise](weekly_materials/week10/jsEventListenersExercise.md)**: You'll use some new JavaScript functions to create a currency calculator.

 - **[Thursday Exercise](weekly_materials/week10/jsCookiesExercise.md)**: You'll change page content and then save those changes to cookies so that they can be applied when the page is reloaded.

-Your third [group project](projects/project3.md) deliverable--wireframes and mockups for each page type on the site--is due in class on Thursday.

 ## <a name="week11">Week 11</a> (Nov 7/9): JQuery & JQueryUI
 A great deal of the Javascript on the web uses a freely-available library of code called JQuery (which, in fact, was originally written by an RIT student!).
 This week we'll look at JQuery and how to use it in your pages.